Get a virtual phone number for your business in 5 mins or less

 A virtual phone number is a cloud-based business phone line.
 It works through your internet connection rather than traditional phone hardware.

-You can make and receive business calls and texts on any device — laptop, smartphone, or tablet — without giving out your personal number.
-Since it’s hosted online, you can use it from any location.
+You can make and receive business calls and texts on any device without giving out your personal number.
+Since it’s hosted virtually, you can use it from any location.

 How virtual phone numbers work

-Traditional landline phones use physical phone lines, known as Plain Old Telephone Service or POTS lines, connected to your home or office phone number.
+Virtual numbers operate differently compared to traditional landlines and cell phones.
+Traditional landline phones use physical phone lines, known as Plain Old Telephone Service, or POTS, lines.
+These lines are directly connected to your home or office phone number.
+Since they rely on physical infrastructure, these lines are fixed.
+You can’t take your landline with you to make calls.

 Cell phones convert voice signals into radio waves and transmit them through a network of cell towers.
-They’re a step up from traditional landlines, but they’re limited because each cell phone has an individual SIM card and a dedicated mobile number.
+They’re a step up from traditional landlines, but they’re limited because each cell phone has its own SIM card and dedicated mobile number.

 You don’t have to purchase any secondary hardware or change your phone number to get a virtual phone number.
 Virtual phone providers operate cloud-based communications platforms.
 You just need to log into a provider’s platform to communicate with your customers at scale.